nabto/edge-device-webrtc/README.md

 ### Demo Signaling and browser client
 For demo usage, use our deployed signaling and browser client by opening `http://34.245.62.208:8000/` in your browser.

+set product ID, device ID, and SCT, and press `log in` to connect to the device.
+This will:

+ * Make a WebRTC connection to the device with a datachannel only.
+ * Use the datachannel to invoke CoAP `GET /webrtc/video/frontdoor-video`,
+ * causing the device to add the video feed to the peer connection and initiating renegotiation.
+ * The video feed is shown.

+Then press `Add Audio` which will:
+ * Use the datachannel to invoke CoAP `GET /webrtc/video/frontdoor-audio`,
+ * causing the device to add the audio feed to the peer connection and initiating renegotiation.
+ * While setting up the audio feed, the browser will create an audio feed from your default mic and add it to the peer connection, again, requiring renegotitaion.
+ * The browser will play the audio feed from the device and the device will stream the audio feed from the browser to UDP.

+ Checking the `offer to receive` checkbox before pressing `log in` will add the datachannel, and the video and audio transceivers to the peer connection in the browser before making the first offer.
+This is used to test how an Alexa feed will work.

 ### Development Signaling and browser client